UbiquityRobotics/learn/quick_start/connecting.md

   * Setup the ROS version that the robot is running if not already done
   * Set environment variables so the robot is the ROS master
   * Setup the laptop and the robot so they are synchronized in time
+  * Some environments may require setting up IP addresses in /etc/hosts
   * Run other programs using programs that require a graphics display.

 At this point you will be able to control the robot from the workstation keyboard or by using Robot Commander.